pfliegster/neopixel-enclosures/README.md

 <img src="assets/screwin_enclosure_assy_notflush.png" width="500px">

-If you don't have flathead M3 screws on-hand, you could use pan-head or other rounded top screw instead (and changing the `screw_type = "rounded"` for the front enclosure part), which will remove the screw head inset:
+If you don't have flathead M3 screws on-hand, you could use pan-head or other rounded top screw instead (and changing the `screw_type = "round"` for the front enclosure part), which will remove the screw head inset:
 <img src="assets/screwin_enclosure_front_rounded.png" width="500px">

 and the screws will protrude slightly from the front of the assembly: